ouch-org/ouch/README.md

 The script will copy the [latest binary](https://github.com/ouch-org/ouch/releases) to `/usr/local/bin`.

-## Installing from source code
+## Compiling from source code

 Check the [wiki guide](https://github.com/ouch-org/ouch/wiki/Compiling-and-installing-from-source-code).

 # Dependencies

+If you installed `ouch` using the download script, you will need no dependencies (static MUSL binary).

-When built dynamically linked, you'll need these libraries to be available on your system:
+Otherwise, you'll need these libraries installed on your system:

 * [liblzma](https://www.7-zip.org/sdk.html)
 * [libbz2](https://www.sourceware.org/bzip2/)
 * [libz](https://www.zlib.net/)

-Thankfully these are all very common libraries that _should_ already be available on all mainstream Linux distributions and on macOS.
+These are available on all mainstream _Linux_ distributions and on _macOS_.

-`ouch` is also easily built with MUSL, in which case it's _statically linked_ and therefore has no runtime dependencies.

 # Benchmarks